community-of-python/safe-s3-storage/README.md

 # safe-s3-storage

-S3 tools for uploading files to S3 safely (antivirus check, etc) as well as downloading and deleting files.
+S3 tools for uploading files to S3 safely (antivirus check, etc.) as well as downloading and deleting files.

 ## How To Use